You might have heard about (or a permutation of) the popular trolley problem in your Philosophy class.

 You might say that this is futile overthinking.
 Some would even argue that value is lost when everything is given equal value.

-Yes, I think Diego should've focused on solving the kidnapping first.
+Yes, I think Domingo should've focused on solving the kidnapping first.
 But the disgust over not being made to do that should not be because he is made to choose the other case--it should come from how both lives are not seen with the same value.

 Birdshot is being shown nationwide from August 16-22, as part of the official selection of the Pista ng Pelikulang Pilipino.